(This post has been updated many times since 2016 and the recent update was in August 2018)

 The number of families who do their back-to-school shopping on their mobile phones is on the rise.
 Consumers are using their phones to research the products they want to buy on their phones as well.
-About 10% of parents looked to a social media site to help them with back-to-school shopping, in 2015.
+About 25% of the parents said that social media influenced their purchasing decisions in 2017 and the number one reason parents used social media is to find back-to-school promotions and offers.

 I know I am just putting you under more pressure to get to something that’s already on your content calendar.
 Fret not, here’s the how-to on creating a kickass social media campaign.

-Head over to the ‘Important events in your social calendar’ tab and click on back-to-school.
-As you can see, brands publish back-to-school Posts mostly between mid August and early September.
+On the search bar, search for back-to-school related keywords or hashtags like #backtoschool and “back-to-school” As you can see, brands publish back-to-school Posts mostly between late July and early September.

-Change the time-frame to August 1 – September 30th 2015.
+Change the date range to July 15th – September 30th, 2017.
 Now you will be able to see all the brand Posts from that period that contain ‘BTS’, ‘back-to-school’ or any of the other keywords.
-Zoom in on content published in your Industry alone, for more relevant content ideas.
+You can also see the brands that are posting around back-to-school on the left pane and the number of posts around the topic.
+Zoom in on content published in your Industry alone for more relevant content ideas.
 You can always look up Posts that have any other keyword of your choice by using the search bar.

 Compared to say, retail brands, QSR brands put out a negligible amount of content around back-to-school.
 However, this Post was able to rope in a great deal of engagement.